rmosolgo/rmosolgo.github.io/source/_posts/2013-10-19-adding-batman-to-an-existing-rails-app.markdown

   - Batman.js
 ---

 I had an existing app, but I wanted to take the front end to the next level.
-[Batman.js](http://batmanjs.org/) is a full-featured, developer=-friendly, Rails-inclined CoffeeScript (or JavaScript) framework with powerful [Rails integration](https://github.com/batmanjs/batman-rails).
+[Batman.js](http://batmanjs.org/) is a full-featured, developer-friendly, Rails-inclined CoffeeScript (or JavaScript) framework with powerful [Rails integration](https://github.com/batmanjs/batman-rails).

 <!-- more -->